 Protecting the integrity of execution of a program in a distributed and potentially malicious environment has long been recognized as difficult, which might appear as a major issue now that nomadic systems promote the use of these very techniques for implementing applications.
-Fortunately enough, the assumptions of B2E and B2B applications help solve many of the issues encountered for they introduce trust relationships that make it possible to implement a secure system in a pragmatic way.
+Fortunately enough, the assumptions of B2E and B2B applications help solving many of the issues encountered for they introduce trust relationships that make it possible to implement pragmatic security mechanisms.

 The core of the framework described in this paper has been implemented.
-Attribute certificates, which define authorizations and security-levels, are signed XML documents that can be reified as Java objects.
-Personal Java that we use on Pocket PC (iPAQ) with Bluetooth offers the same security features as Java 2.
+Attribute certificates, which define authorizations and security levels, are signed XML documents that can be reified as Java objects.
+Personal Java, which we use on Pocket PC (iPAQ) with Bluetooth, offers the same security features as Java 2.

 The environment protection mechanism (Section 4), which relies on Java 2, associates rights with a set of Java classes and makes it possible to change those rights dynamically based on a new chain of authorization certificates.
-This approach however imposes that rights be associated with classes, and it might be fruitful to allow object specific rights.
+This approach however requires that rights be associated with classes, and it might be fruitful to allow object-specific rights.
 A class loader defining distributed and dynamic rights based on short-term certificates has to be finalized.
 Extending this work in order to associate rights to objects would however mean modifying the virtual machine and thus loosing portability.

 The protection of data and code (Section 5) is based on the relationships between device owners.
 In the current implementation, each device keeps its private key in a key store.
 Employees' private keys are protected by a trusted device, for instance the employee's PDA.
-To enforce the mandatory access control, we use a SIM card that becomes a ubiquitous security token in nomadic scenarios.
+To enforce a mandatory access control, we use a SIM card, which can be seen as a ubiquitous security token in nomadic scenarios.
 The protection of the user's keys (private key and distribution secret keys) by a SIM card has been implemented but is not integrated.
-The data and key distribution mechanism has been successfully tested within a prototype that aimed at selectively accessing corporate e-mails from federated terminals according to their security-level.
-The security-level evaluation of devices has been demonstrated [BRKC03].
+The data and key distribution mechanism has been successfully tested within a prototype that aimed at selectively accessing corporate e-mails from federated terminals according to their security level, as discussed in [BRKC03].